The Principles of Diffusion Models: From Energy-Based to Score-Based Generative Models From Energy-Based to Score-Based Generative Models

 Using the equivalent objective in \Cref{eq:sm-alternative}, we train the score model $\rvs_{\bm{\phi}}(\rvx)$ solely from observed samples of $p_{\mathrm{data}}$, eliminating the need for the true score function.

 \paragraph{Intuition of \Cref{eq:sm-alternative}.} The alternative score matching objective $\widetilde{\mathcal{L}}_{\text{SM}}(\bm\phi)$ can be understood directly from its two terms.
-The norm term $\tfrac12\|s_{\bm\phi}(\rvx)\|^2$ suppresses the score in regions where $p_{\mathrm{data}}$ is large, making them stationary.
-The divergence term $\Tr(\nabla_{\rvx} s_{\bm\phi}(\rvx))$ favors negative values, so these stationary points act as attractive sinks.
+The norm term $\tfrac12\|\rvs_{\bm\phi}(\rvx)\|^2$ suppresses the score in regions where $p_{\mathrm{data}}$ is large, making them stationary.
+The divergence term $\Tr(\nabla_{\rvx} \rvs_{\bm\phi}(\rvx))$ appears with a positive sign in the loss, so minimizing the objective favors negative values of this term.
+Thus, these stationary points tend to act as attractive sinks.
 Together, the loss shapes high-density regions into stable and contracting points of the score field.
 We explain this in detail below.